 As a BDC, we are required to comply with certain regulatory requirements.
 While we are permitted to finance investments using debt, our ability to use debt is limited in certain significant respects.
 See "Regulation."
-We intend to elect to be treated for federal income tax purposes as a regulated investment company, or a RIC, under Subchapter M of the Internal Revenue Code of 1986, or the "Code."
+We have elected to be treated for federal income tax purposes as a regulated investment company, or a "RIC," under Subchapter M of the Internal Revenue Code of 1986, or the "Code."
 See "Material U.S. Federal Income Tax Considerations."

-As of December 31, 2004, we had investments in 20 portfolio companies, valued at approximately \$182.6 million.
-As of the date of this prospectus, we had substantially invested all of the net proceeds from our initial public offering.
+As of June 30, 2005, we had investments in 27 portfolio companies, valued at approximately \$302.3 million.
+As of the date of this prospectus, we had invested or used all of the net proceeds from our initial public offering in October 2004 and from our common stock offering completed in March 2005.